Just Us Two TravelEuropean City Breaks & Faraway Destinations

 THE FRESCOS OF POMPEII

 The ones at Pompeii are some of the best preserved.
-The volcanic ash that spewed from the volcano covered them for thousands of years, so they were well protected from the elements.
+The volcanic ash that spewed from the volcano covered them for thousands of years, providing them with excellent protection from the elements.
 Colourful pigments remain and we now get to enjoy these ancient masterpieces.

 A shopfront sign, Pompeii.